-- Pork ribs: also known as baby back ribs.
+- Pork ribs: also known as a rack of baby back ribs or baby backs.
 These are different to spare ribs which are sold as individually cut ribs.
+Or short ribs which are beef ribs.
 You will be able to get them from the meat section at the supermarket or your local butcher.

 - Worcestershire sauce: we combine this with apple cider vinegar and water to sit under the ribs during their cook time.

 - Apple cider vinegar: combined with the Worcestershire and water for the baking tray that the ribs will cook in.

 - Water: we use this to fill the remaining space under the ribs with liquid to create a moist cooking environment.

 - Dried Garlic powder: this can dry out if the bottle is open, sealed, but not used in a while.
 So keep this in mind so that you don't go to grab it out and then have to pop out again to get another bottle.